Description of the project

 Project Idea and Goal

 A new type of learning laboratory, which will be available free of charge to schools and educational institutions in the Nuremberg metropolitan region and beyond, is intended to provide students with a particularly intensive and sustainable introduction to the subject of AI.
 The project aims to arouse interest and fascination in young people for the technology and especially for its future-oriented potential.
 At the same time, the pressing need for action concerning educational policy and ethical matters should be transferred.
 Young people should acquire the skills they need to deal with AI, but also acquire skills for their future career decisions.
 The target group is the 7th to 13th grade, from middle school to high school.
-At the same time, the project offers the opportunity to promote relevant degree programs at the FAU with a wide reach (metropolitan region) – not least because of the pressing shortage of skilled workers and accelerated technological progress.
-At the same time, the FAU students involved also benefit – they are involved in the development and take on the pedagogical supervision – through the strengthened experience with learning labs, through the newly acquired AI expertise, and the reflective practical contact with students.
+Moreover, the project offers the opportunity to promote relevant degree programs at the FAU with a wide reach (metropolitan region) – not least because of the pressing shortage of skilled workers and accelerated technological progress.
+At the same time, the FAU students involved also benefit – they are involved in the development and take on the pedagogical supervision – from the strengthened experience with learning labs, through the newly acquired AI expertise, and the reflective practical contact with students.
 The museum, department, and school staff have the opportunity to further develop an important learning format innovatively and to gain new expertise through joint development.
 All these effects among the schools, but also the FAU students, are also of particular importance because of the upcoming integration of the topic of “AI” into the curriculum and for the Hightech Agenda Bayern.

 The focus of the learning lab will be on fundamental questions about AI – integrated into young people’s everyday topics: How long have AI systems been around and what is behind them?
 What can AI systems do – real and purely theoretical?
 What should we be afraid of?
 Are our jobs, data protection, and human rights at risk?
 What is a special opportunity?
 What is being researched (and produced) here in the region and at FAU, but also worldwide?
 Where in our everyday lives are AI systems already at work?
 How will the technology change our professional world?